ASU-APG/BIRD_Code/README.md

 Please download the data from https://drive.google.com/file/d/1tuwPCe5W3_hI2bWQoSjD15ZU2X0fROSo/view?usp=sharing and unzip it.
 It should create ./data/

+We provide the code for solving the Image-Based Event Sequencing (IES) task on BIRD.
+As explained in the paper, we present both end-to-end and two stage approaches to solving IES.
+Code is organized as follows:

 - Stage-I     : encoders (Arrangement, Color)

 - Stage-II    : fully-connected, q-learning, ILP